jinchiniao/CAS-VSR-S68/README.md

 # CAS-VSR-S68
 ![Cover Image](images/cover.jpg)
 ## Introduction
-CAS-VSR-S68 is a lip reading dataset designed for evaluation of the extreme setting where the speech content covers a large diversity with almost all the common Chinese characters while the number of speakers is limited to a small range.
-The data are collected from the news broadcast programs in 10 years, but with only 11 hosts as the speakers.
+CAS-VSR-S68 is a lip reading dataset designed for evaluation of the extreme setting where the speech content is highly diverse, involving almost all common Chinese characters while the number of speakers is limited.
+The data is collected from the news broadcast programs in 10 years, but with only 11 hosts as the speakers.

 ## Data Description
 The video clips of each speech are provided with the format of visual frames, which are given as reduced resolution of 96x96 pixels, focusing solely on the lip region.